Adamhunter108/fotomatic/README.md

-# fotomatic
+# fotomatic :camera:

 ---

-This was a Codecademy project to demonstrate HTML and CSS by creating a website for a fictitious company selling a new product.
+This is a project to demonstrate HTML and CSS by creating a website for a fictitious company selling a new product.

 ---